divideon/xvc/README.md

 # xvc codec

-The xvc codec is a next generation block-based video coding format built using world-class compression technologies.
+The xvc codec is a next-generation software-defined video compression format, built using world-class compression technologies.

-Redistribution and use in source and binary form, with or without modifications is permitted only under the terms and conditions set forward in the xvc License Agreement.
+The xvc software is available under a dual-licensing scheme with an LGPL option and a commercial option.

 Visit [xvc.io](https://xvc.io) for more information.